 Welcome!

-I am Guilherme Ramos, a Brazilian postdoctoral research scholar at Vanderbilt University.
 I earned my Ph.D. in Business Administration (Behavioral and Decision Sciences) from FGV/EBAPE in Brazil, with a visiting appointment at the Psychology Department of the University of Colorado Boulder.
 I also hold an M.Sc. at FGV/EBAPE and a B.Sc. in Economics at FGV/EPGE.